 By default, Experience Codes are a random sequence of five characters.
 When your crowd visits your Experience's URL or hyperlink (e.g. crowd.live) on their mobile device, they must enter the Experience Code that is shown on the Experience Dashboard and Projector View.

-One of Crowdpurr's premium features is having the option to customize the Experience Code of each of your Experiences.
-So instead of having a random, hard-to-enter and hard-to-remember code, you could set your Experience Code to something more customized and on-brand to your company, event, or organization like:
+One of Crowdpurr's premium features offered on the Seminar Plan and higher provides the option to customize the Experience Code of each of your Experiences.
+Instead of having a random, hard-to-enter, and hard-to-remember code, you could set your Experience Code to something more customized and on-brand to your company, event, or organization like:

 Setting a Custom Experience Code